Yung Miami Is Everything In Her Latest Ensemble - NewsBreak

-was spotted on Instagram earlier this week absolutely serving in a two piece look and we’re swooning!
+Yung Miami was spotted on Instagram earlier this week absolutely serving in a two-piece look and we’re swooning!

 The beauty shared the effortless look in a photo dump on Instagram as she posed for a few shots ahead of what looked like a good night out.
 Check out the stylish ensemble below.